RheseSoemo/Portfolio/Minesweeper Applications.md

 buttonGrid = new Button[futureBoardSize, futureBoardSize];  //Instantiating a new button grid
 ```
 <p align="center">
-  <i>Creating a Board Object and a Button Grid Object to Mirror it</i>
+  <i>Instantiating a Board Object and a Button Grid Object to Mirror It</i>
 </p>